cmr-group/gropt-dev/README.md

 ## Other Versions

 The branch called `mess` contains the more full featured-but messier version that is being cleaned up here.
+It is not being merged in with git, it is just there for reference.

-Which will have implementation details for constraints that have not migrated to this version yet.
+It has implementation details for constraints that have not migrated to this version yet.